abhishek042/p2p/README.md

 This is an attempt to make a p2p project.

 What is p2p
 me and you are equal both share a book but once the book is shared we both have it.
-Call it smart redundancy or call it deoptimised space management.
+Call it smart redundancy or call it poor space management.

 Scope:-
 scope of this project to build a p2p app with a partical simulated GUI where partical's are active p, p as in peers what did you think?